 CarGurus owners generally give the Journey good marks, and especially like its exterior styling, roomy interior, stable ride, and numerous storage compartments.
 Many recommend the Journey as a good alternative to the Dodge Grand Caravan minivan.

-Talk about the 2009 Dodge Journey
+Cars compared to 2009 Dodge Journey

 Dodge Journey Questions